Break all the Business Rules...and Thrive?

 Catch up with some of the changes at KellieAdkins.com and the Wisdom Method

-Mindful business sermonettes for Healers + Helpers who want to expand out without burning out
+Mindful business sermonettes for Leaders who want to scale without burning out or selling out.

 Connect with Kellie